 Best served in a rocks glass.

 Sometimes you’ve got to dial it back to enjoy the flavors of truly great ingredients, and that’s why the Bourbon Rickey shines.
 This super simple cocktail can be poured in two minutes flat, and the result is a balanced drink that tastes like something far more sophisticated.
 Total winner for a beginner!
-Here’s how you do.
+Here’s how you make it.

 8. Paper Plane